userbradley/breadnet-static-site/content/post/kubernetes-at-home/index.md

 - K3s
 - Microk8s

-I decided that running full blown vanilla Kubernetes required too many moving parts, so I settled on K3s
+I decided that running full-blown vanilla Kubernetes required too many moving parts, so I settled on K3s

 > K3s is packaged as a single <70MB binary that reduces the dependencies and steps needed to install, run and auto-update a production Kubernetes cluster

 Due to it being so small, it makes installing the cluster **super simple** and not very network intensive

-I wont go in to the install process here, but below are some useful links that I suggest following
+I won't go in to the installation process here, but below are some useful links that I suggest following

 - [https://docs.k3s.io/quick-start](https://docs.k3s.io/quick-start)
 - [https://www.youtube.com/watch?v=UoOcLXfa8EU](https://www.youtube.com/watch?v=UoOcLXfa8EU)